kaoudis/vulnparty-js/README.md

 DEBIAN / UBUNTU
 sudo apt-get install libcurl4-gnutls-dev && \
 npm install && \
-node server.js
+npm run start

 ARCH
 pacman -S libcurl-gnutls && \
 npm install && \
-node server.js
+npm run start
 ```

-Alternately you can use `npm run start` to run the server.
+Alternately you can use `node server.js` to run the server.

 ## Let's forge some requests?
 The only required query param for most of the server endpoints (which is what we'll be SSRFing) is `nextRequest`.
 The ftp endpoint also needs a filename to retrieve.

+You'll want to watch both the server output log and the clientside output to get a sense of what's happening.

 ## Start the server (dependencies up to date)
 ```
 node server.js
 ```
-You may see some console output in the server tab which may be helpful.
+You'll see some console output in the server tab which may be helpful.
 There's also more verbose output in `server_log.json`.

-## Example usage with server running in another terminal tab or window
+## Example usage for a few of the endpoints
+(with server running in another terminal tab or window)

 ```
 $ curl "localhost:8888/public?nextRequest=127.0.0.1"
 ```